PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 		// print an error
 		printf("Error, expected input! `./input <argument>` \n");

-		// return an error code of 1
+		// return an error code of 1 and don't run any of the code after this return 1;
-		return 1;
 	}